LF-digitala-kanaler/LFDS/content/components/web/navigations/navbar.md

       #### White navbar

       The white navbar is used as a secondary menu (like the "personal menu" on Mina Sidor) or in internal systems.
-This is the menu you can use in external mini portals and campaigns.
+This is the menu you should use in  mini-portals and campaigns.

       ### Modifiers

-      A number of modifiers exist for the navbar, and except for direction they are all on/off, meaning that you can combine them freely.
+      A number of modifiers exist for the navbar, and  you can combine them freely with exception for direction (which for obvious reasons can only be one way).

       #### Direction